-VI.
+VIII.
 Waiver or Alteration of the Authorization Requirement by an IRB or Privacy Board

 For some types of research, it may be impracticable for researchers to obtain written Authorization from research participants, for example, for some research conducted on existing databases or repositories where no contact information is available.
-To address these situations, the Privacy Rule contains criteria for the waiver or alteration of the authorization requirement by an IRB or another review body called a Privacy Board.
-The Privacy Rule permits a covered entity to use or disclose PHI for research purposes without authorization (or with an altered Authorization), if the covered entity received proper documentation that an IRB or Privacy Board has granted a waiver (or an alteration) of the authorization requirement for the research use or disclosure of PHI.
+To address these situations, the Privacy Rule contains criteria for the waiver or alteration of the Authorization requirement by an IRB or another review body called a Privacy Board.
+The Privacy Rule permits a Covered Entity to use or disclose PHI for research purposes without Authorization (or with an altered Authorization), if the Covered Entity received proper documentation that an IRB or Privacy Board has granted a waiver (or an alteration) of the Authorization requirement for the research use or disclosure of PHI.
 The Privacy Rule establishes criteria to be evaluated by an IRB or Privacy Board in approving an Authorization Waiver or Alteration.
-For a covered entity to use or disclose PHI under a waiver or alteration of the authorization requirement, it must receive documentation of, among other things, the IRB or Privacy Board's determination that the use or disclosure of PHI involves no more than a minimal risk to the privacy of individuals, based on the presence of at least the following elements:
+For a Covered Entity to use or disclose PHI under a waiver or alteration of the Authorization requirement, it must receive documentation of, among other things, the IRB or Privacy Board's determination that the use or disclosure of PHI involves no more than a minimal risk to the privacy of individuals, based on the presence of at least the following elements:

 - An adequate plan to protect the identifiers from improper use and disclosure;